Program overview

 • Hands-on training in a state-of-the-art facility, providing real-world experience.

-• Opportunities to work on field projects that give students practical workplace experience.
+• Field projects that give students practical workplace experience.

-• Access to advanced technologies and equipment used in the industry.
+• Access to advanced technologies and equipment used in the heating and refrigeration industry.

 • Strong emphasis on safety and compliance with industry regulations.